brunoniconeves/inventoryApp/README.md

   That way I could show more control of how to setup a project using a modern architecture with docker.

 - Decided to implement E2E tests that can automatize QA tests of the entire application that integrate Backend, Frontend and Database.

+## If we have more time, next steps:

+### Backend (.NET):
+API Key Validation:

+Generate an API key and require it to be sent in the headers of every request.
+Validate the API key on the backend.

+HTTPS:
+Enforce HTTPS to encrypt communication between the frontend and backend.

+Rate Limiting:
+Implement rate limiting to prevent abuse of the API.

+IP Whitelisting:
+Restrict access to the API by allowing only requests from the IP address of your frontend server.

+Frontend:
+Use Environment Variables:
+Store sensitive information like API keys in environment variables, not in the codebase.

+Obfuscate API Calls:
+Use a proxy server to hide direct API calls from the frontend.

+CSRF Protection:
+Implement CSRF tokens to prevent cross-site request forgery attacks.

+Validate Input:
+Sanitize and validate all user inputs before sending them to the backend.